Coma and reduced awareness states

 There are different levels of coma, ranging from very deep, where the patient shows no response or awareness at all, to shallower levels, where the patient responds to stimulation by movement or opening eyes.
 Still shallower levels can occur, where the patient is able to make some response to speech.
 Level of coma is usually initially assessed by the Glasgow Coma Scale (GCS).

 The GCS is a very simple, easy to administer technique which is used to rate the severity of coma.
 It assesses the patient's ability to open their eyes, move and speak.
-Click the link on the left to find out more about the Glasgow Coma Scale.
+Learn more about the Glasgow Coma Scale.

 Recovery from coma